 About E. coli Blog

-Marine E. coli Outbreak contracts and becomes more serious
+Marine E. coli Outbreak becomes more serious

 Approximately 214 recruits at both MCRD San Diego and the command’s field training facilities at Edson Range, Camp Pendleton, Calif., are symptomatic of E.Coli exposure with diarrheal illness as of Nov.
 1. Of the 214 recruits undergoing treatment, 26 are new cases among the more than 5500 recruits in training.
 Twelve recruits are admitted to an off-base medical facility while the remainder are being cared for aboard the base.